Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 - With whole life insurance, returns on investment are lower than other investment vehicles.

-Term life or Whole life insurance
+Term life insurance or Whole life insurance

 Here’s a quick rundown of the main differences between the two.